Dzakiart19/xauusdbotteleV2/replit.md

 # XAUUSD Trading Bot Pro V2

 ## Overview
-This project is an automated XAUUSD trading bot accessible via Telegram.
-It provides real-time trading signals, automatic position tracking, and trade outcome notifications.
-The bot offers 24/7 unlimited signals, robust risk management, and a database for performance tracking.
-It is a private bot with access control, features advanced chart generation with technical indicators, and employs a refined dual-mode strategy (Auto/Manual signals).
-This strategy incorporates advanced filtering with Twin Range Filter (TRF) and Market Bias CEREBR, along with a Trend-Plus-Pullback approach for enhanced precision and opportunity, aiming to be a professional and informative trading assistant for XAUUSD.
+This project is an automated Telegram-based trading bot for XAUUSD, designed to provide real-time signals, automatic position tracking, and trade outcome notifications.
+It offers 24/7 unlimited signals, robust risk management, and performance tracking via a database.
+Key features include advanced chart generation with technical indicators, a refined dual-mode (Auto/Manual) trading strategy utilizing advanced filtering with Twin Range Filter (TRF) and Market Bias CEREBR, and a Trend-Plus-Pullback approach for enhanced precision.
+The bot aims to be a professional, informative, and accessible trading assistant for XAUUSD, with a focus on private access control.

 ## User Preferences
 - Bahasa komunikasi: **Bahasa Indonesia** (100% tidak ada bahasa Inggris)